dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/multiple-file-processing.md

 **Return Value**

-A bool value that indicates whether the result receiver is added successfully.
+A boolean value that indicates whether the result receiver is added successfully.

 **Exception**